All posts

 A framework isn’t always the right choice.

-If you’re building a simple server-side-only MCP tool that doesn’t render any UI in ChatGPT, you don’t need sunpeak.
-A plain MCP server with a few tool handlers is straightforward to set up with just the @modelcontextprotocol/sdk package.
+If you’re building a server-side-only MCP tool that doesn’t render any UI in ChatGPT, you don’t need sunpeak.
+A plain MCP server with a few tool handlers is straightforward to set up with the @modelcontextprotocol/sdk package.

 If you’re writing a one-off script or experimenting with the protocol, going framework-free is fine.